semlette/flutter_to_mobilepay/README.md

 ## Caveats

--   The MobilePay AppSwitch SDK does not target the latest Android SDK version.
+-   The included MobilePay AppSwitch SDK does not target the latest Android SDK version.
 It uses deprecated APIs on newer versions and is not compatible with Android P at all.
+Newer versions of the MobilePay AppSwitch SDK fixes this issue.

 ## Alternatives